FrankDocu/Lichess-Development-Onboarding/translation_context.md

 View tournament=Clicking this button takes you to the tournament overview page.
 Can also be translated to "Watch tournament" (watch being a verb).
 Appears when you are watching a game that is part of a tournament.
 This button only appears when watching a tournament game when the tournament is still running.

-Back to tournament=Clicking this takes you back to the running tournament.
+Return to tournament=Clicking this takes you back to the running tournament.
 Appears as a button when you finish a tournament game.
-Can also be translated to "Return to the tournament".
+Can also be translated to "Back to the tournament".

+Return to game=Clicking this takes you back to the running game Appears as a button when you are analysing an ongoing game.
+Can also be translated to "Back to the game".

 %s tournament=%s is the name of the tournament.
 The name is created randomly from common English surnames, such as "Smith".
 Appears only on the tournaments page (http://lichess.org/tournament), not the "Play" page, so you can make this longer than usual if you can justify it.